Have you replaced IAM Users with AWS SSO yet?

 That’s a significant benefit compared to managing IAM users and roles yourself.

 On top of that, AWS SSO comes with a login portal.
 First of all, the user needs to authenticate.
 Afterward, the login portal shows a list of all AWS accounts and permission sets (aka. roles) that the user has access to.

 From there, a user jumps into one of the AWS accounts directly.
 It gets even better.
 The AWS CLI works with AWS SSO as well.

 Want to learn more about AWS SSO?
-Andreas shows how to use AWS SSO for SMBs.
-Subscribe to cloudonaut plus to get access to the full video.
+Andreas shows how to use AWS SSO for SMBs in the following video.

 Are you using IAM users to authenticate and jump into other AWS accounts by using IAM roles?
 Give AWS SSO a try.
 It is easy to manage for administrators and easy to use for engineers.
 The best comes last: AWS SSO is free of charge.